 Calling the appropriate utility locator service, such as Dig Rite at 811 in Missouri, must always be done and often within specific time frames in advance of initial demolition or installation work.
 The average cable line is anywhere from 1 to 3 feet in the ground and can easily be cut through by mistake.
 Utility locates are best made prior to estimates as issues with utilities can add a large burden to the cost of labor.

 Safe equipment operation + PPE

 Cardboard can be used to kill existing vegetation.
 Grow Native! recommends single face corrugated cardboard, which is not coated, and supplied in rolls.
 First, cut weeds/vegetation in the area as low as possible.
 Then, cover with cardboard.
 Pin the cardboard in place and cover it with compost or mulch.
-Leave in place for a minimum of e months.
+Leave in place for a minimum of three months.

 Given the wide range of available chemicals, it is understandable that some clients may be confused about the purpose of specific ones.
 You may want to explain to clients that herbicides, when used correctly, are intended to kill plants, and only plants, and explain the differences between herbicides, insecticides, and other pesticides.

 Existing, unwanted vegetation on your project site can be killed using herbicides.
 This technique is especially useful when treating large areas of non-native vegetation, as is often the case when preparing to seed a landscape with a mix of native plants.
 Herbicides are also useful for treating invasive plants that can invade native gardens/plantings and threaten native biodiversity.